A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Introduction

+A plane graph $G$ may have many rectangular layouts.
+Some of them may be area-universal, while the others are not.
+Not every plane graph has an area-universal layout.
+In \cite{Ri87}, Rinsma described an outerplanar graph $G$ and an area assignment to its vertices such that no rectangular layout realizes the area assignment.
 Thus it is important to determine if $G$ has an area-universal layout or not.
 Based on Theorem \ref{thm:universal}, Eppstein et al. $\cite{EMSV12}$ described an algorithm that finds an area-universal layout for $G$ if one exists.
-Their algorithm takes $O(2^{O(K^2)}n^{O(1)})$ time, where $K$ is the maximum number of degree 4 vertices in any minimal separation components.
+Their algorithm takes $O(2^{O(K^2)}n^{O(1)})$ time, where $K$ is the maximum number of degree 4 vertices in any minimal separation component.
 For a fixed $K$, the algorithm runs in polynomial time.
 However, their algorithm takes exponential time in general case.

-In this paper, we describe the first polynomial-time algorithm that finds an area-universal rectangular layout for a given plane graph, if it exists.
+In this paper, we describe the first polynomial-time algorithm for solving this problem.
 Our algorithm is based on studies of properties of area-universal layouts and their connection to the {\em regular edge labeling} construction.
 The paper is organized as follows.
-In Section \ref{sec:pre}, we introduce basic definitions and preliminary results.
-In Section \ref{sec:outline}, we outline a Face-Growing algorithm that finds an area-universal rectangular layout for $G$.
-The algorithm, as described, takes exponential time.
-Section \ref{sec:forbidden} introduces the concepts of $\GG$-pairs and $\MM$-triples that are extensively used in our algorithm.
-In Section \ref{sec:impl}, we describe how to implement Face-Growing algorithm in polynomial time.
-Section \ref{sec:conclude} concludes the paper.
+In \S \ref{sec:pre-universal}, we introduce basic definitions and preliminary results. \S \ref{sec:outline} outlines a Face-Addition algorithm with exponential time that determines if $G$ has an area-universal rectangular layout. \S \ref{sec:concept} introduces the concepts of forbidden pairs, $\GG$-pairs and $\MM$-triples that are extensively used in our algorithm.
+In \S \ref{sec:impl}, we describe how to convert the Face-Addition algorithm with exponential time to an algorithm with polynomial time.